In Maternal-Fetal Medicine (MFM)

 - Dr. Phyllis Leppert - SUNY Buffalo, currently Vice Chair, Duke University

-- Dr. Charles Lockwood – NYU, Yale University
+- Dr. Charles Lockwood – NYU, Yale School of Medicine

 - Dr. Giancarlo Mari - University of Tennessee Health Science Center College of Medicine